Nosaiii/hexrpg/README.md

 ### Prerequisites

-What things you need to run a build of HexRPG yourself
+What things you need to run a build of HexRPG yourself.

 * [Java Development Kit 8](https://www.oracle.com/nl/java/technologies/javase/javase-jdk8-downloads.html) - The JDK development environment for building applications
 * An IDE which allows programming in Java